dsfriberg/dsfriberg.github.io/README.md

 # danfriberg.com

-Create new website hosted on github pages using pure html and css modeled on Steren Giannini's blog\
+Create new website hosted on github pages using pure html and css\
 Point domain danfriberg.com to the new website